Dr. Sultana Nurun Nahar

 RESEARCH ACTIVITIES, CO-SUPERVISION/GUIDANCE

-Blackhole THE OPACITY PROJECT & Blackhole THE IRON PROJECT, Blackhole Prof. Micheal J. Seaton (founder of the OP)
+Blackhole Prof. Micheal J. Seaton (founder of the OP)

-• The Opacity Project (OP) and The Iron Project (IP) collaboration, and
+• The Opacity Project (OP) and The Iron Project (IP) collaboration, and the OP Objectives, and the IP Objectives

 • Blackhole Blackhole Blackhole Blackhole

 • Pics: 1-3: Harvard University (Cambridge, Massachusetts) workshop, August 7-8, 2006: Iron Project members and "High Accuracy Atomic Physics in Astronomy", Honoring M.J.
 Seaton, workshop organized by A.K.
 Pradhan and S.N.
-Nahar, Pic 4: Astronomy students labelling Nahar "IRON LADY" on her office door
+Nahar, Pic 4: Astronomy students labeling Nahar "IRON LADY" on her office door

 - ITAMP (Harvard-CfA) newsletter, "High Accuracy Atomic Physics in Astronomy", Spring 2007